|

 - Medicaid support

-- Health insurance coverage for the supported children, paid for by either or both parents if that insurance is available at no or reasonable cost to the parent or parents (includes vision and dental care coverage).
+- Health insurance coverage for the supported children, paid for by either or both parents at little or no cost, including vision and dental care coverage.

 - Misdemeanor